facebook/react-native-website/docs/platform-specific-code.md

 Container.native.js # picked up by the React Native bundler for both Android and iOS (Metro)
 ```

-You can still require it without the `.native` extension, as follows:
+You can still import it without the `.native` extension, as follows:

 ```jsx
 import Container from './Container';